 considering

-a) Resolution 71 (Rev. Dubai, 2018) on the strategic plan for the Union for 2020-2023;
+a) Resolution 71 (Rev. Bucharest, 2022) on the strategic plan for the Union for 2024-2027;

-b) Decision 5 (Rev. Dubai, 2018) on revenue and expenses for the Union for the period 2020-2023;
+b) Decision 5 (Rev. Bucharest, 2022) on revenue and expenses for the Union for the period 2024-2027;

-c) Resolution 48 (Rev. Dubai, 2018) on human resources management and development,
+c) Resolution 48 (Rev. Bucharest, 2022) on human resources management and development,

 recognizing

-the need to ensure linkage between the Union’s strategic, financial and operational plans and corresponding human resources plan;
+the need to ensure linkage between the Union’s strategic, financial and operational plans and corresponding human resources strategic plan;

-that the further development and improvement of results-based management requires regular assessment of the achievement of the strategic goals, objectives and outputs with a view towards increasing efficiency through reallocation of budget when necessary;
+that the further improvement of results-based management requires regular assessment of the achievement of the strategic goals and thematic priorities, with a view towards increasing efficiency through reallocation of budget when necessary;

 that transforming strategic planning into an ongoing process increases awareness and participation from ITU membership and the ITU staff;